ouzifeng/CI_PP1_BJJ_GYM/README.md

 ## User Stories

-### New Student
+### New Students

-* I want to know how to get to the gym, preferrably via an embedded map on the contact page
+1. I want to know how to get to the gym, preferrably via an embedded map on the contact page
-* I want to know how much it will cost me on a monthly or class by class basis, and whether there is a free trial
+2. I want to know how much it will cost me on a monthly or class by class basis, and whether there is a free trial
-* I want to be able to check the timetable to see when classes are on
+3. I want to be able to check the timetable to see when classes are on
-* I want to see images of the gym and students to get a feel for the place
+4. I want to see images of the gym and students to get a feel for the place
-* I want to be able to contact the gym if I have questions
+5. I want to be able to contact the gym if I have questions

 ### Existing Students

-* I want to be able to check the timetable to see when classes are on
+6. I want to be able to check the timetable to see when classes are on
-* I want to see images of myself and/or my classmates training
+7. I want to see images of myself and/or my classmates training
+8. I want links to social media pages to see any new update of photos

+### Parents

+9. I want to be able to see children's timetable
+10. I want to be able to see how much children's classes are
+11. I want to see photos of children training to get a feel for the gym
+12. I want to be able to contact the gym if I have questions

+### Site Owner

+13. I want dead links to redirect to a 404 page
+14. I want new and existing students to be able to contact me via email, not phone.
+Also give an explanation as to why there is no phone number available (I am often busy during the day and cannot takes calls)
+15. I want new and existing students to be able to find timetable and pricing easily

 ## Design